 City in Image

 NewcastleOnHunter portrays our beautiful city by categories peculiar to how its citizen photographer apprehends his favourite place.
-And slightly pretentious labels are much too useful to shun sorting our photographs.
+And slightly pretentious labels are much too useful to shun in sorting photographs.

 Sections wander into suburbs, streets, skylines, landmarks, construction and dereliction, grand and humble, transport, parks, harbour and lakes – wherever interesting places in or near Newcastle attract the aiming of my lens, some maybe too often but always deserving.